NathanHinthorne/LED-Keyboard-Music-Visualizer/README.md

 ## Usage

 To use the visualizer, you must first edit the `config.json` file to match the LEDs on your keyboard.
-To identify which LEDs map to which keys, run `OpenRGB.exe` which you can install [here](https://openrgb.org/).
+To identify which LEDs map to which keys, see instructions in the Dependencies section below.

 Next, ensure you have a MIDI device connected to your computer.
-Finally, start the visualizer by running the `main.py` file.
+Now you're ready to start the visualizer by running the `main.py` file.

 ## Dependencies